olehmelnyk/acme/docs/development/faq.md

 2. Add console.logs (remove before committing)
 3. Use debugger with `--inspect` flag

+For more information about our testing practices, see [Testing](../architecture/testing.md).

 ## Performance

 ### Q: How do I improve build performance?